 It is almost impossible to get through December without making or eating Christmas sweets.
 I do not advocate that you should eliminate anything such as Christmas sweets from your diet.
-Every kind of food can be part of a healthy diet, but off course you cannot eat unlimited amounts of Christmas sweets.
+Every kind of food can be part of a healthy diet, but of course, you cannot eat unlimited amounts of Christmas sweets.

-It is often recipes where the main ingredient is dates or oats.
-The fat is often coconut oil and the sugar has been substituted with a artificial sweetener or honey.
-The homemade version does not necessary have less calories but the content of fibers and micro nutrients is off course higher.
+It is often a recipe where the main ingredient is dates or oats.
+The fat is often coconut oil and the sugar has been substituted with an artificial sweetener or honey.
+The homemade version does not necessarily have fewer calories but the content of fibers and micronutrients is off course higher.

 If you like to make your own Christmas sweets, I have some suggestions for you to make yours less unhealthy.
 They contain nuts and chocolate and they do not contain sugar.

 Nuts mixed with chocolate:

 4) Dark chocolate with a high content of cocoa

 When the chocolate is melted put the nuts in and turn them around in the chocolate with a spoon.

 Put a few of the chocolate-covered nuts in a small candy cup or on a piece of baking paper.